exesdotnet/ChordScaleMatrix/README.md

 * Open the IDE!
 * In the menu `Language` click `Recompile Class Library`!
 * Open in SuperCollider IDE the file `ChordScaleMatrix\ChordScaleMatrix.scd`!
-* Click betweenn the parenthesis!
+* Click between the parenthesis!
 * Press `Strg + Return` to run the SuperCollider document!

 ### MacOS